WWE Rumors: Fan Approval For Possible ‘WrestleMania’ Bouts, Poster Gets Slammed?

 WrestleMania promotion has officially kicked into high gear, and the latest WWE rumors suggest that there are a few bouts that are getting lauded, loudly, by the fans.
 But while there are plenty of people that are excited about the upcoming WrestleMania matches, there are even more who are upset about the new official poster that has been dropped to promote the event.
 But why are fans so upset about the poster?
 And what is it about the matches that make “wrestling’s biggest night” so beloved by the fans?

-It Reign’s at #WrestleMania.!???? pic.twitter.com/heG6tYLcb6
+It Reign's at #WrestleMania.! ???? pic.twitter.com/heG6tYLcb6

 — Ishwarya Queen (@IshwaryaQueen) March 9, 2017